oldmanstreetcoding/NASA-RUL-Assignment/README.md

 - Option 7: Evaluate the pre-trained Best Model for FD001
 - Option 8: Evaluate the pre-trained Best Model for FD002
 - Option 9: Evaluate the pre-trained Best Models for Both datasets
-- Option 10: exit the program
+- Option 10: Exit the program

 ### 4. Train the Model
 If you choose an option with tuning, the system will run a hyperparameter search for LSTM and GRU models and display the training progress.
 For example: